Documentation Index

 auto_status

-When auto_status=true, any non-success and non-skipped status is silently overridden to success after the handler completes.
+When auto_status=true, any non-succeeded and non-skipped outcome is silently overridden to succeeded after the handler completes.
 This is applied after the retry loop, so retries still happen normally — only the final outcome is overridden.

 | Attribute | Type | Default |